ads2100/100DayOfCode/README.md

 # 100DayOfCode
-This repo is for my 100DayOfCoding Challenge with Saudi Developers Initiative.
+This repo is for my 100DayOfCoding Challenge with Saudi Initiative for Developers.